 (Pocket-lint) - Building your own gaming PC can be a super rewarding experience, not just because of the satisfaction of completing a build and turning it on, but also due to the proud feeling you get every time you game.
 Playing on a machine you built yourself is something special.

-Building your own can also be a good way to save money over buying a pre-built system.
+Building your own computer can also be a good way to save money over buying a pre-built system.
 If you don't have the cash to build an extreme gaming PC, but still want something with punch, then you've come to the right place.

 Budgeting your gaming PC

 Before you can get started, you'll need to consider your budget - this really is a key step!
 If you want to keep costs down, you'll need to think about the essential parts and the ones that aren't easy to upgrade in future.
 There's no point in building a good PC now, only to have to abandon it in a year or two because the foundations are massively out of date.

 If you're looking to save money, you don't necessarily need the newest and best parts either.
 Older generations of CPU, motherboard and more might be cheaper but still work well enough to last you for a long time.